hagemt/libalexandria/README.md

 Building
 --------

-Currently, libalexandria uses `make`; however, anticipate this to change as the project evolves, in order to offer broader support.
+Currently, libalexandria uses `make -f Makefile.poc`; however, we will transition as project evolves, in order to offer broader support for multiple platforms and configurations.

-Developer testing of libalexandria involves:
+Developer testing of libalexandria currently involves:

 * gcc
 * gfortran